History of SCU

 In November of 1981, LACC realized a dream-come-true when it purchased a new 38-acre campus in Whittier, California.
 The site provided room to expand and make way for increased enrollment, expanded curriculum and the development of health care services to the surrounding community.
 The addition of the innovative and progressive ADVANTAGE Program in September of 1990 placed LACC at the forefront of chiropractic education.

-In this same decade, LACC became the first and only chiropractic program to obtain accreditation from the Western Association of Schools and Colleges (WASC) and was one of the first chiropractic institutions to obtain federal grant money for research.
+In this same decade, LACC became the first chiropractic program to obtain accreditation from the Western Association of Schools and Colleges (WASC) and was one of the first chiropractic institutions to obtain federal grant money for research.

 The end of the 20th Century brought a major change to what had been LACC for the past 89 years.
 The College of Acupuncture and Oriental Medicine (CAOM) was added and the Southern California University of Health Sciences (SCU) was created to house both LACC and CAOM.
 This marked a turning point from an institution offering a single program to a multi-program university with plans of offering additional programs in what society has labeled alternative health sciences.